Moving and stocking live aquatic organisms

 Membership includes:

-- up to four non-VFA persons with combined experience in aquaculture, commercial fishing, recreational fishing, fish habitat and aquatic species conservation;
+- up to five non-VFA persons and up to five Governmental representatives with combined experience in aquaculture, commercial fishing, recreational fishing, fish habitat and aquatic species conservation;

-Current members of the TEP are:
+Current members of the TEP

 - Kylie Wohlt (VFA) – expertise in fisheries policy and management